Blinkx-IO/blink-netlify-typescript-starter/README.md

 <!-- Markdown snippet -->
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Blink-CMS/blink-netlify-typescript-starter)

+After you deploy to Netlify, add your Blink API key.

+To add your Blink API key you to your site :

+1. Find you new site under "Sites" in Netlify
+2. Click "Site settings"
+3. Click "Build & deploy"
+4. Scroll down to "Environment" & click edit variables
+5. In the "Key" field enter "blinkApiKey" and in the "Value" field enter your Blink API Key and save.
+6. Refresh the public facing link for your new site and make live changes in your Blink CMS account.

-...or you can clone it down to your local development machine and run build it there before deploying, if you prefer.
+...or you can clone it down to your local development machine and run & build it there before deploying, if you prefer.

 ## Installation & Local Development